Did you know that there are 59 UNESCO World Heritage Sites in South America? And that list is growing as new sites are added.

 South America proudly claims 59 of those UNESCO sites, all of which make excellent highlights to any South America vacation.
 Here is a list of the top 10 UNESCO World Heritage Sites in to visit on your next South America vacation.

 UNESCO Sites in Argentina

 Argentina has 8 World Heritage treasures, including the spectacular Los Glaciares National Park.
-Los Glacieres is a glacier playground, with the Perito Moreno Glacier next to Lake Argentino being the main attraction.
+Los Glaciares is a glacier playground, with the Perito Moreno Glacier next to Lake Argentino being the main attraction.
 You can fly into El Calafate, then take a tour of the Perito Moreno Glacier and go ice trekking across its formidable ice field.
-For nature lovers, avid hikers, and those who just want to see shards of glaciers crashing into icy cold waters, Los Glacieres is heaven.
+For nature lovers, avid hikers, and those who just want to see shards of glaciers crashing into icy cold waters, Los Glaciares is heaven.

 Iguazu National Park is not just a giant waterfall.
-Although Iguazu Falls is an enormous set of waterfalls that straddles the border between Brazil and Argentina, the Iguazu National Park is actually an expansive subtropical rainforest encompassing the falls on the Argentina side, and is worth at least a full-day of exploring.
+Although Iguazu Falls is an enormous set of waterfalls that straddles the border between Brazil and Argentina, the Iguazu National Park is an expansive subtropical rainforest encompassing the falls on the Argentina side and is worth at least a full-day of exploring.
 If you fly into Iguazu during your Brazil vacation, make sure to give yourself enough time to hike the nature trails, take the ecological train, and take a boat ride to get up close and personal with the falls.

 UNESCO Sites in Peru

 Peru boasts 11 UNESCO sites in South America, including the historic sanctuary of Machu Picchu, the Nazca Lines, and the historic center of Lima.
 One of the most breathtaking sights on the UNESCO World Heritage list is the historic sanctuary of Machu Picchu.